natecostello/van_two_point_oh/blog/2022-2-9-battery-assembly-initial-charge/battery-assembly-initial-charge.md

 Removed insulation from ends and top of battery to lower temperatures.

 12-23-2022
-Some observations.
+Some observations ~1100.
 Outside temperatures stable at ~10F (Ruvi).
 Espar set to infinitiy at 63F.
 Inside temps stable at 66F (Ruvi).
 Battery temperatures:
 1   12.5C   54.5F
 2   12.5C   54.5F
 3   14.5C   58.1F
 BMS 5.67C   42.2F (i'm guessing because mounted on the garage wall).
 Suggests that insulation on rear side of battery is pretty important in cold.

+~1130 set espar to 72F, it kicked up to a higher rate.